Revisiting Knowledge Distillation via Label Smoothing Regularization: Introduction

 Tf-KD well applies to scenarios where the student model is too strong to find teacher models or computational resource is limited for training teacher models.
-For example, if we take a cumbersome single model ResNeXt101-32$\times$8d~\citep{xie2017aggregated} as the student model (with 88.79M parameters and 16.51G FLOPs on ImageNet), it is hard or computationally expensive to train a stronger teacher model.
+For example, if we take a cumbersome single model ResNeXt101-32$\times$8d~\cite{xie2017aggregated} as the student model (with 88.79M parameters and 16.51G FLOPs on ImageNet), it is hard or computationally expensive to train a stronger teacher model.
 We deploy our virtual teacher to teach this powerful student and achieve 0.48\% improvement on ImageNet without any extra computation cost.
 Similarly, when taking a powerful single model ResNeXt29-8$\times$64d with 34.53M parameters as a student model, our self-training implementation achieves more than 1.0\% improvement on CIFAR100 (from 81.03\% to 82.08\%).

-Our contributions are summarized as follows: \begin{itemize} \item By designing two exploratory experiments, we find knowledge distillation can be interpreted as a regularization method.
-We then provide theoretical analysis to reveal the relation between knowledge distillation and label smoothing regularization. \item We propose Teacher-free Knowledge Distillation (Tf-KD) by self-training or using a well-designed virtual teacher model.
-Tf-KD achieves comparable performance with normal knowledge distillation that has a superior teacher. \item Tf-KD can be deployed as a generic regularization to train deep neural networks, which achieves superior performance to label smoothing regularization on ImageNet-2012. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item By designing two exploratory experiments on teacher models of KD, we observe counterintuitive results, which motivate us to interpreted KD as a regularization method. \item We then provide theoretical analysis to reveal the relationships between KD and label smoothing regularization. \item We propose Teacher-free Knowledge Distillation (Tf-KD), which achieves comparable performance with normal knowledge distillation and superior performance to label smoothing regularization on ImageNet-2012. \end{itemize}

-\section{exploratory experiments and Counterintuitive Observations}
+\section{Exploratory Experiments and Counterintuitive Observations}

 To examine the common belief on dark knowledge in KD, we conduct two exploratory experiments:

 \begin{enumerate} \item[1)] The standard knowledge distillation is to adopt a teacher to teach a weaker student.
 What if we reverse the operation?
 Based on the common belief, the teacher should not be improved significantly because the student is too weak to transfer effective knowledge.